| Document Number: | WG14 N1269 |

 thread-specific storage

-pointer with destructor dtor
+pointer with destructor dtor,

 which may be null.
-If it succeeds it sets *key
+If it succeeds it sets *key to a value that uniquely

 identifies the newly created pointer.